snippets > combine-kubectl-jsonpath-read-data-kubernetes-cluster

 A good use case for JSONPath is to list annotations for every deployment in a cluster.
 Tools like Velero depend on the proper configuration of annotations to do volume backups, so it’s convenient to have a consolidated output.

-The following command prints namespace, name and template annotations for every deployment.
-Additionally, it pipes the list to grep
+The following command prints the namespace, name, and template annotations for every deployment.
+Additionally, it pipes the list to grep so we can get color highlights.

 kubectl get -A deployments -o jsonpath='{range .items[*]}{@.metadata.namespace}{" / "}{@.metadata.name}{"\n"}{@.spec.template.metadata.annotations}{"\n"}{"\n"}{end}' | grep --color "backup.velero.io/backup-volumes\|$"

-is also matching line endings to ensure all lines are printed.
+Note: grep also matches line endings to ensure all lines are printed.